Silica Dust Health Hazards and Protection

 When working with manual tools, the operator’s breathing zone is very close to the dust source, where high levels of RCS dust are generated.
 It is therefore extremely important to implement the following safety procedures:

 - Always use water-integrated manual tools.
 If it is not possible to use water-integrated tools at the installation site, follow the instructions in Section 2.3, Installation Safety.

 - Prevent dispersal of RCS-contaminated water mist from water-integrated tools by using guards, plastic flaps or brush guards.

-Use a half face respirator when working with manual tools.
+- Use an appropriately fit-tested half face respirator when working with manual tools.

 2.2 Ventilation Systems

 Proper ventilation is key to providing a safe and healthy workspace for yourself and your employees.

 General workspace ventilation systems introduce fresh air and dilute airborne contaminants in the workplace.

 Ventilation systems should provide at least six exchanges of air per hour.

 Extracted air should be released at a safe distance from doors and windows according to your local regulations and standards.